Emotional Wellbeing and Mental Health in Pregnancy

-Pre-existing mental illness and pregnancy can be a challenging combination to experience.
-At your booking appointment your community midwife will ask you about your current mental health and any previous history of mental health conditions.
-This will include any medication and treatment you are prescribed currently or have had in the past.
-You will be asked this because there are some mental health conditions that can have an increased chance of recurring after having a baby.
-This information will be used to make sure you are supported to access any support you may need.
-Some women and birthing people with existing mental health conditions will require a referral to the specialist perinatal mental health service.
-Please speak to your health professional for further information
+At your booking appointment, your community midwife will ask you about your current mental health and any previous history of mental health conditions.
+This includes medication and treatment prescribed currently or previously.
+They will ask you this because some mental health conditions can have an increased chance of recurring after having a baby.

-During Your Appointments With the Midwife
+During Your Appointments with the Midwife

-During your appointments you will be asked specific questions about how you are feeling.
+During your appointments, you will be asked specific questions about how you are feeling.
 These will include the following:

-Over the last month how often have you been bothered by:
+Over the last month, how often have you been bothered by:

-• feeling down depressed or hopeless
+• Feeling down, depressed or hopeless?

-• little interest or pleasure in doing things
+• Little interest or pleasure in doing things?

-Over the last 2 weeks how often have you been bothered by any of the following problems:
+Over the last 2 weeks, how often have you been bothered by any of the following problems:

-• feeling nervous, anxious or on edge
+• Feeling nervous, on edge or anxious?

-You will also be asked about any family history of mental health conditions and your partners mental health history if applicable.
+You will also be asked about any family history of mental health conditions and your partner’s mental health history, if applicable.

 Read more

-Many women may already be taking medication for their mental health when they become pregnant.
-When it comes to the safest antidepressant in pregnancy NHS, there are many options that are considered safe to take during pregnancy and breastfeeding.
-It is important to continue your medication until you have spoken to your midwife or GP.
+You must continue your medication until you have spoken to your midwife or GP.
 Please do not automatically stop taking it.
-There are specialists who can provide more detailed information if you need this.
+There are specialists who can provide more detailed information if needed.

 Read more